Examples of total institutions include prisons, boarding schools, work camps, re-education camps, monasteries, and nursing homes.

 A total institution is a type of organization.
 This type of organization restricts the residents (inmates) to a single site for a long time.

-It detaches inmates from life outside and exercises coercive control.
+It detaches inmates from life outside and exercises coercive control (which is why Weber calls it a coercive organization).
 Through coercion and barriers, the total institution systematically seeks to change the identities of the inmates against their will.